 Parking is free.

 Tickets purchased in advance either online or by phone are held in Will Call and are available for pickup at the ticket window in the depot on the day of your departure.
+This is located inside of the limestone depot building.
 Tickets are not mailed out.

 Yes.
 Tickets are required on the train.
 Please present your online (or phone) order confirmation at the ticket window in the depot to receive your tickets.